-- Seek acknowledgement and understanding of your findings, including the certification scope, all non-conformances and corrective action plan (if required). - Answer any questions about the findings. - Clear up any misunderstandings or differences in opinion, and explain the process for reporting disputes and raising complaints with your firm and the RJC. - Provide an overview of the follow-up steps. - Confirm whether or not a mid-term review will be required (COP only). - State that you will provide a more detailed report at a later date, documenting your overall findings, and explain that you will also submit a report and statement of conformance to the RJC.
+- Seek acknowledgement and understanding of your findings, including the certification scope, all nonconformances and corrective action plan (if required). - Answer any questions about the findings. - Clear up any misunderstandings or differences in opinion, and explain the process for reporting disputes and raising complaints with your firm and the RJC. - · Provide an overview of the follow-up steps. - Confirm whether or not a mid-term review will be required (COP and applicable to a 3 year certification only). - State that you will provide a more detailed report at a later date, documenting your overall findings, and explain that you will also submit a report and statement of conformance to the RJC.